-- BP’s giving to Louisiana schools includes $4 million to Fletcher Technical Community College to build the BP Integrated Petroleum Technology Center, which will prepare and train the next generation of offshore oil and gas workers.
+- BP donated $4 million to Fletcher Technical Community College in Schriever to construct the BP Integrated Production Technologies Building, where training is offered to the next generation of offshore energy workers.